 Yes, I know Second Life is not technically a Web 2.0 app, but neither is Google Earth or Twitterific or half a dozen others — everyone lumps these things together.
 Who am I to try to untangle the misunderstanding of what Web 2.0 is?

 Actually, this is a mixed bag.
 Layoffs can be the sign that a company is intelligently trimming its sails to ride through the storm.
 However, layoffs that cut to the bone are a sign that the company is about the crash and burn.
 How do you know which is which?
 That’s hard, especially with small, startup companies.
-There are sites like TechCrunch that watch the technology industry, or websites like this that track startup companies going under (the name contains a four letter word, don’t say I didn’t warn you), but layoff news is often full of unsubstantiated rumors.
+There are sites like TechCrunch that watch the technology industry, but layoff news is often full of unsubstantiated rumors.

 5. Gut check — does this make sense?